mainrs/BayesSizeAndShape.jl/README.md

 reg::Matrix{Float64} = zeros(Float64, k*d, p);
 reg[:] = rand(Normal(0.0, 5.0), prod(size(reg)));
 ```
-The regressive coefficients are standardized with the function `standardize_reg`.
-The second argument is here used to specify the dimension of each landmark, `Value2()` is used for two-dimensional data, while `Valuep3()` (not yet implemented) for three-dimensional data:
+The regressive coefficients are standardized with the function `standardize_reg`, for identifiability purposes.
+The second argument is here used to specify the dimension of each landmark, `Value2()` is used for two-dimensional data, while `Valuep3()` (not yet implemented) is for three-dimensional data:
 ```julia
 standardize_reg(reg::Matrix{Float64}, Valuep2())
 ```

-A design matrix is simulated and the function `compute_dessignmatrix` is used to transform to be used in the model - `zmat`  must be of  dimension (n, d):
+A `DataFrame` named `zmat`, containing the covariates is simulated, and the function `compute_designmatrix` is used to compute the design matrix - `zmat` must be of dimension (n, d):
 ```julia
 zmat = zeros(Float64,  n,d);
 zmat[:] = rand(Normal(0.0, 5.0), prod(size(zmat)));